semaphoreci/docs/docs/account-management/free-and-open-source-plans.md

 - **MacOS** - *a1-standard-4*
 - **Self-hosted** - *1 agent*

-If you want to upgrade from the free plan, you can do so at any time on the billing page within the app by choosing the Startup plan.
+If you want to upgrade from the free plan, you can do so at any time on the Plans & Billing page within the app by choosing the Startup plan.

 ## Open Source plan